 Lauren’s story begins with the strength and struggles of her immigrant family.
 When Lauren’s grandmother Kimiko married her grandfather Thomas, he was serving in the U.S. Air Force in Japan.
 Lauren’s father Harold was born before the family immigrated to Mannington, West Virginia.

 Following his honorable discharge from the U.S. Air Force, Lauren’s grandfather became a coal miner to feed his family.
 While working in West Virginia’s coal mines, Thomas became a victim of the greed and shortcuts of a corporation that did not prioritize the safety of its workers.
-He was one of the 99 victims of the 1968 Farmington Mine Disaster.
+He was one of the 78 victims of the 1968 Farmington Mine Disaster.
 Kimiko, a newly widowed young mother who barely spoke English, was forced to feed her family on small Social Security checks.
-Through perseverance and determination, she eventually studied nursing at night school to better provide for her family.
+She studied nursing at night school to better provide for her family.

 Lauren’s interest in politics and history was sparked during her senior year of high school as an exchange student in Germany with AFS (American Field Service).
 She lived with a host family that she still considers her “second family.”
-This was a pivotal experience for Lauren, where her visit to a World War II concentration camp taught her about the horrors and atrocities that humans are capable of.
+This was a pivotal experience for Lauren, where her visit to a World War II concentration camp taught her about the horrors and atrocities humans inflict on one another.

 Lauren is a proud member of the Middle Collegiate Church, a congregation known for its love-based activism in New York City and globally.
 In 2017, Lauren became directly involved in the successful Women’s March on NYC as a project manager, analyst, fundraiser and recently emcee for the Women’s March Alliance.
 She has worked in compliance in the banking sector, which played a big role in her strong belief in progressive policies that protect people in the face of rampant corporate greed.

-Lauren has a creative and tenacious spirit.
-She is a fighter for equality and human rights and she will serve her congressional district with passion, integrity, and purpose.
+Lauren is a fighter for equality and human rights and she will serve her congressional district with passion, integrity, and purpose.